Antipodes Islands: Shipwrecks

 A well-supplied castaway depot was available on the other end of the island, but the survivors' weak condition and the island's mountainous terrain prevented them from searching for depots.

 The depot was found and used by the crew of the French barque President Felix Faure, wrecked in Anchorage bay in 1908, who were stranded for sixty days until rescued by HMS Pegasus.

-The last wreck at the Antipodes was the yacht Totorore with the loss of two lives, Gerry Clark and Roger Sale, in June 1999.
+The last wreck at the Antipodes was the yacht Totorore, with the loss of two lives, Gerry Clark and Roger Sale, in June 1999.

 Nuclear testing proposals

-In 1955 the British Government required a large site remote from population centres to test the new thermonuclear devices it was developing.
-Various islands in the South Pacific and Southern Oceans were considered, along with Antarctica.
-The Admiralty suggested the Antipodes Islands.
+In 1955, the British Government required a large site remote from population centres to test the new thermonuclear devices it was developing.
+500 miles was considered the minimum safe distance from inhabited land or from shipping routes.
+Accordingly various islands in the Pacific and Southern Oceans were considered, along with Antarctica.
+The Admiralty initially suggested the Antipodes Islands but in May 1955 proposed the Kermadec Islands as the preferred site.

 Flora and fauna

 The flora of the islands has been recorded in detail, and includes megaherbs.
 The islands are also home to numerous bird species including the endemic Antipodes snipe, Antipodes parakeet, Reischek's parakeet, as well as several albatrosses, petrels and penguins, including half of the world population of the erect-crested penguin.

 The original population of fur seals seems to be regionally extinct or in serious peril where "Upland Seals" once found on Antipodes and Macquarie Island have been claimed as a distinct subspecies with thicker furs by scientists although it is unclear whether these seals were genetically distinct.